Category:

 Juro's Best Features

-• Contract creation: Build contracts directly in the browser using reusable templates that make it easy for teams to create agreements with only one tool.
+• Contract creation: Build contracts directly in the browser using reusable contract templates that make it easy for teams to create agreements with only one tool.

 • Version control: Keep a clean record of every edit during drafting and contract negotiation so nothing gets lost along the way.